Recognizing hyperelliptic graphs in polynomial time: Reduction Rules for Divisorial Gonality

-\subsection{The reduction rules}
+\subsection{The Reduction Rules}

-We are given a graph $G=(V,E)$ and a still empty set of constraints $\mathscr{C}$.
-We note here that it is assumed we start with a connected graph and all the reduction rules maintain connectivity.
+We are given a connected loopless graph $G=(V,E)$ and a yet empty set of constraints $\mathscr{C}$.
 The following rules are illustrated in Figure \ref{fig:dgonRules}, where a constraint is represented by a red dashed edge.

 We start by covering the two possible end states of our reduction: